 The Minnesota Dance Medicine Foundation is a non-profit group of physicians, physical therapists, Pilates teachers and dance teachers who are committed to providing the best in dance medicine throughout the Twin Cities area.
-Paragon’s Cari Riis Stemmler is an active member.
+Paragon’s Cari Riis Stemmler served as an active member from 2010-2018.
 For more information on MDMF mission and upcoming events, please visit their website www.mndancemed.org.

 *Photo courtesy of Blake Nellis